-80. Advertisement consent is required for the display of most signs, although there are exceptions.
-The Regulations in respect of advertisements are complex and not easily summarised.
+72 Advertisement consent is required for the display of most signs, although there are exceptions.
+The regulations in respect of advertisements are complex and not easily summarised.
 All applicants are strongly advised to contact the Development Management section of the Local Planning Authority to establish whether advertisement consent is required.
-An area of Special Control for Advertisements covers part of the City, and within this area particular care is taken over the control of design and type of advertisements.
+An area of Special Control for Advertisements covers part of the city, and within this area particular care is taken over the control of design and type of advertisements.

-Residential Conversions
+Residential conversions

-- 81. Subject to certain criteria, the conversion of a Class E unit to Class C3 residential is permitted development (Class MA development) and therefore planning permission may not be required.
-However, there is a requirement to submit an application for Prior Approval, which only takes into account certain matters such as transport impacts, safe site access, contamination, flooding risks, impact on the character or sustainability of the conservation area, provision of natural light, or loss of a registered nursery or health centre. - 82.
-It is therefore important for all applicants to contact the Local Planning Authority to understand whether their proposals meet the Permitted Development criteria. - 83.
-Where a the proposal involves a building located in a conservation area and involves the change of use of the whole or part of the ground floor, the impact of the proposal should be in keeping with the character and sustainability of the conservation area.
-Salisbury's main shopping precinct in the Central Area is designated as a conservation area for these purposes.
+73 Subject to certain criteria, the conversion of a Class E unit to Class C3 residential is permitted development (Class MA development) and therefore planning permission may not be required.
+However, there is a requirement to submit an application for Prior Approval, which only takes into account certain matters such as transport impacts, safe site access, contamination, flooding risks, impact on the character or sustainability of the conservation area, provision of natural light, or loss of a registered nursery or health centre.

+74 It is therefore important for all applicants to contact the Local Planning Authority to understand whether their proposals meet the Permitted Development criteria.

+75 Where a proposal involves a building located in a conservation area and involves the change of use of the whole or part of the ground floor, the impact of the proposal should be in keeping with the character and sustainability of the conservation area.
+Salisbury's main shopping precinct in the central area is designated as a conservation area for these purposes.

-Definition of "character and sustainability" in Salisbury's town centre conservation area clustering) and the general nature of the area would be considered, and conversions that harm the character of the area will not be permitted.
+Definition of "character and sustainability" in Salisbury's town centre conservation area

-84. Conversions may be appropriate dependent on the following criteria:- of shops within walking distance for local residents.
+76 Conversions may be appropriate dependent on the following criteria: